Curvature-free linear length bounds on geodesics in closed Riemannian surfaces: Introduction

 \subsection{Acknowledgements}

-I would like to express my gratitude to my academic advisors, Regina Rotman and Alexander Nabutovsky, for suggesting this research topic and for valuable discussions.
-I would also like to thank Angela Wu, whose unpublished notes motivated this work.
-I am grateful to the Department of Mathematics at the University of Toronto for its generous support through the Vivekananda Graduate Scholarship for International Students and the Program Level Fellowship.
+The author would like to express his gratitude to his academic advisors, Regina Rotman and Alexander Nabutovsky, for suggesting this research topic and for valuable discussions.
+The author would also like to thank Angela Wu, whose unpublished notes motivated this work.